platformsh/demo-project/readme.md

 This is a simple demo project meant to take users through a product tour of Upsun.

 ## Getting started

-Upsun is currently in [beta](https://upsun.com/register/), but will become more available in the coming year.

 If you already have access to Upsun: